What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: What is scientific realism?

 Granted this association, let us finally demonstrate how Whitehead's notion of `interpretation' directly motivates the notion of `explanation' involved in the definition of NFEA.
 In so doing, let us remind the reader that the way scientific theories say something about the available empirical facts is by representing them in terms of some set of phenomena immanently incorporated into its theoretical edifice.
 However, when the worldview depicted by a scientific theory is regarded as an instantiation of a system of philosophical ideas concerning the world ---provided some sort of naturalistic criterion towards philosophy is endorsed---, it is not hard to see that this notion of representation can be directly linked to Whitehead's notion of interpretation, and since the latter can be conceived as explanatory in the ontological sense, it is therefore linked to a notion of metaphysical explanation.
 Let us inquire into some details of this claim.

 By `interpretation' Whitehead means ``that everything of which we are conscious, as enjoyed, perceived, willed, or thought, shall have the character of a particular instance of the general scheme'' \citep[p.
 3]{white1}.
-This quote seems to suggest that the task of representing (interpreting) empirical facts can be associated with an ontological (albeit putative) notion of explanation (hereinafter, \emph{purported explanation}), the role of which is to account for these facts (as explanandum) in terms of more fundamental principles or hypotheses (as explananda) immanently confined within the theoretical edifice of the theory in question.
-In more precise terms, this notion of purported explanation has to do with the metaphysical problem of accounting for how the the empirical data within a scientific theory (i.e., qualities of observable entities, such as the colours of rigid tables) are recovered from the fundamental ontology of that theory (i.e., qualities of ultimate and fundamental entities, such as electromagnetic waves interacting with tables made of atoms).
+Considering that ``everything of which we are conscious, as enjoyed, perceived, willed, or thought'' is associated with theoretical or perceptual representations of available empirical facts (and not with facts themselves), this quote seems to suggest that the task of interpreting these representations (which we have called `the phenomena') can be associated with an ontological, albeit putative, notion of explanation (hereinafter, \emph{purported explanation}), the role of which is to account for these phenomena, as explanandum, in terms of more fundamental principles or hypotheses, as explananda, immanently confined within the theoretical edifice of the theory in question.
+In more precise terms, this notion of purported explanation has to do with the metaphysical problem of accounting for how the the phenomena within a scientific theory are recovered from the fundamental ontology of that theory.
 This means that with the help of certain theoretical resources ---and perhaps an ingenious metaphysical toolbox (e.g., supervenience, grounding and/or metaphysical dependence)--- the empirical counterpart of the theory must be cashed out in terms of its underlying fundamental ontology, whose entities and qualities pertain to the possible world in which such a theory is the case.
 Let us finally make three important remarks concerning this purported notion of explanation.

 Firstly, purported explanations involve a non-factive, pragmatic notion of explanation associated with the semantic component of scientific realism.
 To see why, let us remind the reader that this component requires that scientific theories should tell a literal story about the possible world in which these theories are the case.
 It follows from this requirement that this story is purportedly explanatory in the sense that it explains the phenomena in a way that some theoretical virtues are exhibited (e.g., ontological clarity, coherence, logical consistency, generality, necessity, applicability and adequacy) although it could be wrong.
 In other words, purported (as opposed to factive) explanations of the phenomena are putative propositions capable of ensuring predictive success on account of the ontology of the theory, without being compromised with their truth values.